 Word of mouth is still the primary way many construction companies find new workers.
 The names those employees give are usually men, friends they have worked with in the past.
 To change this situation, companies need to become more proactive in recruiting women in construction work.

-Another issue is the lack of training and equipment for the female in the construction industry.
+Another issue is the lack of training and equipment for women in the industry.
 Women should receive adequate training and the tools they need to be successful in this field.
 Perceptions from others may make it difficult for them to get hired or even to apply.
-If they feel they won’t succeed with an application, female construction workers may adopt the “Why bother” attitude and not even apply for positions with local companies.
+If they feel they won’t succeed with an application, female construction workers may adopt the “Why bother?” attitude and avoid submitting their application materials for positions with local companies.

 With the small percentage of women in the construction industry, it’s good to know where they are working.
-Three-fourths are working off-site with about 13 percent owning the construction company.
-The female construction worker is also finding jobs as a construction manager out in the field.
+Most women work offsite, and some manage their own construction company.
+The average female construction worker may find a wealth of construction manager career opportunities.

-Resources for Women Who Want to Work in Construction
+What Resources Are Available to Women Who Want to Pursue Jobs in the Construction Industry?

-Women who are interested in working in the construction industry can benefit from many resources.
-For instance, national groups like the National Association of Women in Construction can provide help for women currently in the field as well as those who want to start a career in construction.
-Another organization, Nontraditional Employment for Women, trains women for careers in the construction industry and other trades.
+Women interested in working in the construction industry can benefit from many resources.
+For instance, national groups like the NAWC can provide help for women currently in the field as well as those who want to start a career in construction.
+Another organization, Nontraditional Employment for Women (NEW), trains women for careers in the construction industry and other trades.